 The following subsections detail the soils, wetlands and waterbodies, environmental and cultural resources, floodplain, and rainfall information for the Project.
 Refer to the environmental resource information in Appendix E and the EM&CP Plan and Profile Drawings in Appendix F for additional Project Site land cover, environmental and cultural resource, and topographic information.

 5.1 Soils Classification

-Review of the United States Department of Agriculture's (USDA) Natural Resources Conservation Service (NRCS) Web Soil Survey indicated the predominant soil series mapped within the Project Site are Charlton-Rock outcrop complex, Hydrologic Soil Group (HSG) rating B; Chatfield-Rock outcrop complex, HSG rating B; Pits, quarry, HSG rating D; and Udorthents, refuse substratum, HSG rating C. The Soil Conservation Service defines the HSGs as follows:
+Review of the United States Department of Agriculture's (USDA) Natural Resources Conservation Service (NRCS) Web Soil Survey indicated the predominant soil series mapped within the Project Site are the following: